eBay/tsv-utils/README.md

 tsv-sort () { sort -t $'\t' $* ; }
 ```

+See also [Sort customizations for TSV files](docs/TipsAndTricks.md#sort-customizations-for-tsv-files) for further enhancements to default sort behavior.

 ## Installation

 Download a D compiler (http://dlang.org/download.html).
 These tools have been tested with the DMD and LDC compilers, on Mac OSX and Linux.
 Use DMD version 2.070 or later, LDC version 1.0.0 or later.